EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 at me and a confrontation.
 I only bring it to the Court's attention because I am concerned about the record being clear.
 I feel this Court Reporter for whatever reason ...
-I don't know the gentlemen, never met him before --- is either unstable based on his reaction and not competent to be reporting or has some bias.
+I don't know the gentlemen, never met him before---is either unstable based on his reaction and not competent to be reporting or has some bias.

 At the next recess, I asked the Court Reporter what had happened.
 He